Buying a new cooker

 An oven refers to just the appliance used for roasting and baking, which can be bought and installed separately from a hob.
 If you want to create an integrated look, where your oven is fitted into your kitchen units, this is the way to go.
 You also have the option of installing your oven at eye level (a great solution if you can't bend easily) and in a separate area to your hob if that suits your kitchen design.

 More interested in a built-in oven?
 Explore our range

-There are three fuel types available - your choice will be largely dependent on what the current fuel supply is in your kitchen, as the easiest option is to purchase a like-for-like type.
-However, if you're changing your fuel supply as part of a kitchen redesign, here's an overview of the function and features of the three fuel types available.
+There are three types of cooker available - gas, electric and dual fuel.
+Your choice will be largely dependent on what the current fuel supply is in your kitchen, as the easiest option is to purchase a like-for-like type.
+However, if you're changing your fuel supply as part of a kitchen redesign, here's an overview of the function and features of the three types available.

 A popular choice, especially in modern kitchens, these tend to offer fast cooking times, even cooking results and are easy to clean, but usually cost more to run vs gas hobs.

 Entry level electric cookers will usually contain one conventional or fan oven and possibly a grill.
 You can also get cookers that include two ovens which give you the freedom to cook dishes at different temperatures at the same time.

 You'll see three terms when looking at electric hobs; sealed plate, ceramic and induction.